 - 1 Students are to wear the prescribed SAJC uniform and modifications to the uniform are not allowed.
 The SAJC uniform is to be worn with pride at all times in College as well as outside of College.
-The College uniform consists of: - White blouse/shirt that must be tucked in at all times. - Navy blue skirt for female students of which the hemline should be NO higher than 5cm from the middle of the knee cap as well as the back of the knee.
+The College uniform consists of: - · White blouse/shirt that must be tucked in at all times. - Navy blue skirt for female students of which the hemline should be NO higher than 5cm from the middle of the knee cap as well as the back of the knee.
 The skirt must NOT be rolled up to create a shorter length, and must be worn at the student's waist and not at the hips. - Navy blue pants for male students must fit properly and must not be excessively tight or baggy.
 The waistband of the pants must be worn at the student's waist and not at the hips. - Only sports shoes or school shoes with plain design are allowed.
 No wearing of sandals, slipper and other types of footwear is permitted, unless supported by a valid MC.
 Socks must be worn. - The tie-knot of the SAJC tie is to be worn at the top button.
-(The College skirt/trousers, blouse/shirt, tie, and PE attire are to be purchased from the Book Store in the College or from any supplier approved by the College.) - 2 Students representing the College at official functions should be in the formal College uniform which consists of: - · White long-sleeved blouse/shirt - White skirt/trousers - SAJC tie - · College Blazer (Available from the Student's Council)
+(The College skirt/trousers, blouse/shirt, tie, and PE attire are to be purchased from the Book Store in the College or from any supplier approved by the College.) - 2 Students representing the College at official functions should be in the formal College uniform which consists of: - · White long-sleeved blouse/shirt - · White skirt/trousers - · SAJC tie - College Blazer (Available from the Student Council) - Black court shoes for female students/black socks and black formal shoes for male students.

-- Black court shoes for female students/ black socks and black formal shoes for male students. - 3 A shirt/blouse and pants/skirt that is excessively large or small is unacceptable.
+- 3 A shirt/blouse and pants/skirt that is excessively large or small is unacceptable.
 Students who come to College in uniform that is excessively large or small will be required to change to another of an appropriate size. - 4 The College's official PE T-shirt/House T-shirt may be worn at morning assembly only for classes which have PE as their first-period lesson.
-Students should change out of their PE attire during their first break period. - 5 During weekends and College vacations, students may only wear full College uniform or half uniform.
-The wearing of slippers/sandals is NOT permitted. - 6 Only black, dark blue or dark brown belts with a small, simple buckle are allowed for male students. - 7 Design of class, Orientation Group or other non-CCA t-shirts (or other apparel such as jackets) must be approved by the Discipline Master before sending them for print.
+Students should change out of their PE attire during their first break period. - 5 On dress down days, students may wear half uniform, which includes approved college T-shirt, with long pants for boys and skirts for girls.
+P.E. attire are not allowed. - 6 During weekends and College vacations, students may only wear full College uniform or half uniform.
+The wearing of slippers/sandals is NOT permitted. - 7 Only black, dark blue or dark brown belts with a small, simple buckle are allowed for male students. - 8 Design of class, Orientation Group or other non-CCA t-shirts (or other apparel such as jackets) must be approved by the Discipline Master before sending them for print.